Fluent Commerce Logo

 No alt providedNo alt provided

 Click the green play button to run the query.
-This should execute and provide the response in the GraphQL Tool Window:
+This should execute and provide the response in the Tool Window:

 No alt provided